mobindaz/Quiz/README.md

 ## Features

-- User authentication (Not implemented in this example)
 - Quiz categories: Technology, General Knowledge, Science, Mathematics
 - Dynamic quiz loading based on the selected category
 - Simple quiz format with multiple-choice questions